mage2tv/magento-cache-clean/readme.md

 ## Known issues

-* Currently the watcher has to be restarted after a new module or theme is added so it is added to the watchlist.
+* Currently the watcher has to be restarted after a new theme is added so it is added to the watchlist.

 * Changes to files on NFS mounts (e.g. in vagrant) do not trigger the watches.
   Depending on a given setup, it might be possible to run the watcher on the